Skip to main content

 • “Anonymous” or “Private Number”

-This behavior is normal for VoIP calls and does not mean your number is incorrect or compromised.
+📌 This behavior is common with VoIP calls and does not mean your number is wrong, hacked, or changed.

 Anonymous Calling (Hidden Caller ID)